 Social media: When it comes to social, Facebook seems to prevail over other networks.
 In Edison and Arbitron’s Social Habit report, consumers share that Facebook is the social networking site that has most influenced a buying decision:

 And while many skeptics claim that consumers don’t wish to receive any marketing communications via social channels at all, what Social Habit uncovered is that consumers actually are engaging with brands — with brand-following behavior doubling over the last two years.

 What’s causing this increase in following?
 The desire for more sales/discounts and coupons, yes, although content marketers know there’s so much more potential in this seemingly shallow social relationship.
 What Edison uncovers is that while sales/discounts are still prevailing as a top reason for consumers to follow a brand, almost half (43 percent) still listed “content/ideas” as a reason they are engaging with a brand.
-I strongly believe that as more brands pick up on the potential to really engage with fans via social (versus just “selling”), this number will only increase over time.
+I strongly believe that as more brands pick up on the potential to really engage with fans via social with compelling content (versus just “selling”), this number will only increase over time.

 2. Consumers will engage with your content if…

 … they really think it’s credible!
 Throughout these reports, the message from consumers is extremely loud and clear:

 - They do not want to be interrupted.

 - They want to view consumer content where they want, how they want.

 - They want a variety and abundance of content.